mapillary/mapillary-js/doc/docs/extension/webgl-custom-renderer.md

 :::info

-You can view the complete example code in the [WebGL Renderer example](/examples/webgl-renderer).
+You can view the complete code in the [WebGL Renderer](/examples/webgl-renderer) example.

 :::